Michgotj/CalorieTracker/README.md

 Dive into a world of effortless nutrition tracking and wellness insights.
 Whether it's breakfast, lunch, dinner, or snacks, log your meals, calculate calories, and stay on track with your health goals.

-MealCalorieTracker integrates OpenAI API for enhanced features and accurate calorie calculations.
+MealCalorieTracker integrates OpenAI for enhanced features and accurate calorie calculations.

 Getting Started:
 1. Installation: Clone the repository and navigate to the project directory.